-Teacher Two wakes up Solomon, who gets up and walks over to the side for a minute until the start of the next scene.
+Teacher Two wakes up Solomon, and he gets up and walks over to the side until the start of the next scene.
 Or you can choose someone new to play King Solomon in Scene 2.
 Before moving on, ask what it means to walk in God's ways.
 (The Scripture shows it involves keeping God's commands.)
 Ask if they can think of some commands God wants us to keep.

-Scene 2: Two Women and Two Babies (from 1 Kings 3:16-28)
+Scene 2: Two Women and Two Babies (1 Kings 3:16-28)

-Have the same Solomon or a new Solomon come up.
+Have Solomon come up.
 Put a blanket over the chair as if it's a throne, and have him sit down as you bow with a flourish.
-Next, choose two girls and have them come up.
+Next, choose two girls to come up.
 Have them stand on either side of King Solomon's "throne."
-They won't talk (unless you want to interact with them), but can make facial expressions and gestures to follow what you're saying, along with passing a baby doll back and forth.
+They will not talk (unless you want to interact with them) but can make facial expressions and gestures to follow what you're saying, along with passing a baby doll back and forth.
 Before Teacher One begins the account, Teacher Two or a child should walk along the front with the "Scene 2" sign.